zoxpx/pxdocs/content/portworx-install-with-kubernetes/migration/kubemotion/cluster-admin-namespace.md

         - --migration-admin-namespace=admin-namespace
 ```

-Save the changes and wait for all the stork pods to be in running state after applying the
+Save the changes and wait for all the Stork pods to be in running state after applying the
 changes:

 ```text